Everything You Need to Know About Medical Debt

 So what should one know about medical debt?
 We’ll lay out all the key facts about medical debt, from how it’s different than other types of debt, to what can happen if you don’t pay it, and how it affects your credit.

-How Medical Debt Is Different Than Other Forms of Debt
+How is Medical Debt Different from Other Forms of Debt?

 Medical debt is different than other debt because it’s debt for a service or treatments that you needed to undergo out of necessity, explains Leslie Tayne, Esq., founder of the Leslie Tayne Law Group, P.C.